-- The goal of this study was to identify the quality of life RPD patients experience, including demographic questions (age, gender, oral health) and oral health-related questions related to quality of like among the Iranian population - 200 patients with a single or double RPD worn for at least 8 week, with or without complete dentures, verbally filled out an interview questionnaire - Results: Of the 200, 110 were over 50 years old and 122 were women.
-Major results included 27% interrupted meals, 24% uncomfortable to eat, 15% self conscious, 47% diet was unsatisfactory and 15% food tastes worse - Conclusions: Patients with inadequate or lacked removable prostheses had the lowest scores for speaking, chewing, and oral hygiene.
+- Goal: identify the quality of life RPD patients experience, including demographic questions - Age - Gender - Oral health and oral health-related questions related to quality of life among the Iranian population - 200 patients with a single or double RPD worn for at least 8 week, with or without complete dentures, verbally filled out an interview questionnaire - Results: Of the 200: - 110 were over 50 years old, 122 were women. - 27% interrupted meals, 24% uncomfortable to eat, 15% self conscious, 47% diet was unsatisfactory and 15% food tastes worse - Conclusions: Patients with inadequate or lacked removable prostheses had the lowest scores for speaking, chewing, and oral hygiene.
 Comfort, esthetics and function remain to be the highest variables affected RPD quality of life.